 Office 327 in the Lyon Business and Economics Building

 I specialize in modern US foreign policy with an emphasis on US-Latin American relations.
 My research has analyzed how Washington has prevented and responded to challenges to its hegemony in Central America, especially through its security and development policies.
 At Lyon I teach a broad range of US history classes, including surveys and upper level courses reflecting my research interests.

-I have published scholarly articles in Diplomacy and Statecraft and the Journal of Cold War History.
+I have published scholarly articles in Diplomacy and Statecraft, International History Review,and the Journal of Cold War History.
 My op-Eds have appeared in newspapers such as the Miami Herald, Arkansas-Democrat Gazette, Tallahassee Democrat, as well as the History News Network.
-My first book, The Salvadoran Crucible: The Failure of US Counterinsurgency in El Salvador, 1979-1992 will be published by the University Press of Kansas in December 2017.
-Currently, I am working on a study of the 1989 US invasion of Panama and how it affected Panama as well as US grand and regional strategy.
+The University Press of Kansas published my first book, The Salvadoran Crucible: The Failure of US Counterinsurgency in El Salvador, 1979-1992 in December 2017.
+Currently, I am working on a study of U.S.-Panamanian relations, ca. 1964-1989.

 Courses offered at Lyon:

 US I and II

 United States and the World I and II

 Lyon is more than just a college.
 It's a community distinguished by its academic curriculum, unique honor and social systems, and award-winning professors.